Fraasi/Saeae/README.md

 ### Sää

 Electron app to show city temperature in the notification area.
-Right click for more weather info.
+Right click icon for more weather info and to change city.

 #### todo
+ [ ] timer
- [ ] option to change city and store it
+ [ ] better 'font'